 Let them cool for a few minutes and experience a fudgy brownie in cookie form.
 I usually don’t like milk with cookies, but this recipe basically demands it.

-This cookie dough is sticky, even if you’ve chilled it.
-Expect to make a little mess on your hands as you shape the cookie dough balls.
+This cookie dough is sticky, even if you’ve chilled it, so a cookie scoop is helpful.
+The medium size is perfect because each dough ball should be around 1.5 Tablespoons of dough.
+If you use your hands, expect to make a little mess as you shape the cookie dough balls.
 Have a kitchen towel or paper towel nearby.
 I usually wipe my hands clean after every few cookie dough balls.
 Clean hands make rolling easier.

 Same Dough, Different Cookie